What Is a Brand Guide and What’s the Proper Way to Utilize It?

 3. Presentation Is Everything

 Presentation is key.
-Whether you are presenting the apartment logo to the property management team, owners, or other members of your marketing team, your logo should be presented without any ornamentation or competing elements — then show the applications.
+Whether you are presenting the apartment logo to the property management team, owners, or other marketing team members, your logo should be presented without any ornamentation or competing elements — then show the applications.
 Black, white, and alternate brand colors — if providing a logo system.

 Mockup major applications, like signs or collateral.
 The presentation needs to show the main applications in a way that allows everyone to really visualize how the new apartment logo fits into and helps the property’s brand position.